-You are responsible for 10% of the monthly premium cost of the medical/prescription plan you select.
-Exact costs will depend on the plan you choose.
+You are responsible for 10% of the monthly premium cost of the medical/prescription, dental, and/or vision plan you select.
+Exact costs will depend on the plans you choose.
 Your employer can tell you which plans are available to you and how much they each cost.

 What is PEBB's role in SB 551?

-PEBB provides medical plans to a number of Oregon universities.
-If your university determines you are eligible for benefits under SB 551, and they purchase their medical plans through OEBB, then you will become a PEBB member at the time you enroll in one of their medical plans.
+PEBB provides medical, dental, and vision plans to a number of Oregon universities.
+If your university determines you are eligible for benefits under SB 551, and they purchase their healthcare plans through OEBB, then you will become a PEBB member at the time you enroll in one of their plans.
 Your employer will provide all the details about which plans are available to you, what each plan costs, and what is covered.
 Once you are enrolled, PEBB Member Services can help answer questions about your plan or direct you to the proper resources for your coverage.